Dorset Group 2020 Diary: January

 The current owner is more than happy to use and enjoy the car as is for now.
 But he may repaint it at some point.

 Please click the photograph above for more images

 The International Group were very well represented on a new Club stand.
 Maned by a small group of Club members.
 On Saturday it was announced that one of the vehicles on the stand had been voted Car of the Show.
 Sunday the Group went one better and won Club Stand of the Show.
 Very well done to all concerned.
 John Bellows, Colin Hughes, Terrie and Shane Fenton also made the journey.
 Some of you may remember Shane brought his stunning Pontiac Firebird to the International Rally last year.
 Shane bought his Firebird to display along with a small family of mice that Terrie proceeded to feed with Cornish Pasty crumbs.
 Shane also brought along his lovely Bedford CA van.
 The van was found after having been left unused for many years.
 Shane had the vehicle rewired, completely overhauled the brakes with new pipes and often uses it to drive to work.
 The van is lovely and seemed to gain much more interest than the Pontiac.
 By the way, if you see Shane or Terrie at a show and Terrie asks if you would like a cup of coffee, say yes.
 Terrie makes a mean cuppa.

-Great Western Show Gallery
+Please click the image above for the Great Western Show Gallery

 Cheddar Gorge July 12th 2020